SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/authentication.md

 You can also send it in, as the username

-This means that anyplace that takes username/password, ticket/blank will work This applies to Win and Web equally – main clients, OLE DB, URL authentication, etc etc
+This means that anyplace that takes username/password, ticket/blank will work This applies to Windows and Web equally – main clients, OLE DB, URL authentication, etc.

 Multiple GetSafeCredentials() calls within the same process and validity period will return the same ticket.
 Remember that a ticket represents an identity, NOT a particular session (again, that is by design).
 It is quite OK for multiple sessions to share one ticket, they will just push the validity ahead of them.